bloomen/featureimpact/README.md

-**featureimpact** let's you compute the statistical impact of features given a scikit-learn estimator.
+**featureimpact** let's you compute the statistical impact of features given a trained estimator.
 The computation is based on the mean variation of the difference between quantile and original predictions.
-The estimator must implement `predict()` returning purely numerical values.
+The estimator must predict purely numerical values.
 All features must also consist of purely numerical values.

 Example:
 ```python